Stan Musial: Honors and recognition

 Musial threw out the first pitch in the fifth game of the 2006 World Series.
 In 2007, he received the Navy Memorial's Lone Sailor Award, which honors Navy veterans who have excelled in civilian life.
 In 2009 Musial delivered the ceremonial first pitch ball to President Barack Obama at the 2009 Major League Baseball All-Star Game.
 A "Stan the Man" day was held in his honor by the Cardinals on May 18, 2008.
 In 2010, another one of the Cardinals' greatest sluggers, Albert Pujols said he didn't want to be called "The Man", even in Spanish ("El Hombre"), because "There is one man that gets that respect, and that is Stan Musial."

 Also in 2010, the Cardinals began pushing for Musial to be awarded the Presidential Medal of Freedom for his lifetime of achievement and service.
 On February 15, 2011, Musial received the honor from President Obama, who called him "an icon untarnished, a beloved pillar of the community, a gentleman you'd want your kids to emulate."

 On October 18, 2012, Musial made his final appearance at Busch Stadium, riding in a golf cart around the field before Game 4 of the National League Championship Series between the San Francisco Giants and Cardinals.
 The Cardinals would win Game 4 by a score of 8–3, but lost the pennant to the Giants.

-In January 2014, the Cardinals announced Musial among 22 former players and personnel to be inducted into the St. Louis Cardinals Hall of Fame Museum for the inaugural class of 2014.
+In January 2014, the Cardinals announced Musial among 22 former players and personnel to be inducted into the St. Louis Cardinals Hall of Fame and Museum for the inaugural class of 2014.

 In 2022, as part of their SN Rushmore project, The Sporting News named Musial on their "St. Louis Mount Rushmore of Sports", along with fellow Cardinals Bob Gibson and Albert Pujols, and St. Louis Blues hockey player Brett Hull.
 That same year, MLB.com writers voted Musial as being the greatest player in Cardinals franchise history:

 Musial is one of the game's undisputed greats, and he played his entire 22-year career with the Cardinals.
 The outfielder and first baseman won three MVP Awards and finished second four other times.
 Musial won seven batting titles and led the league in runs five times, hits six times, doubles eight times, triples five times, RBIs twice, total bases six times and OPS seven times.
 He was a 24-time All-Star and a three-time World Series winner.
 He hit a career .331/.417/.559 and accumulated 128.3 WAR.
 Musial's No. 6 was the first number the Cardinals retired, and he became a first-ballot Hall of Famer in 1969.